re:markt

 Rule clarity is UX

-Card text: In crises, the interface isn’t the screen.
-It’s the rules behind it. re:markt reframed UX as operational governance: clear modes, minimal constraints, and communication people can follow under stress.
+In crises, the interface isn't the screen — it's the rules behind it. re:markt reframed UX as operational governance: clear modes, minimal constraints, communication that holds under stress

 reflection